 Be careful when selecting a tax return preparer

-This means finding someone with an established business and a good reputation, and knowing certain warning signs.
+This means finding someone with an established business and a good reputation, and taking steps to protect yourself.

 Don’t authorize the return preparer to file your tax return until you’ve reviewed it and made sure all your information is correct.
 This means deductions, credits, personal details, and any direct deposit information.
 You can authorize a tax return by signing the actual tax return or Form 8879, IRS e-file Signature Authorization, authorizing the tax return preparer to use your Personal Identification Number (PIN) to submit your tax return electronically.

 Never sign a blank tax form.
 You should only sign the tax return after the return preparer enters all your information and you’ve confirmed it’s correct.

 Never have your refund or any portion of your refund direct deposited into an account under the return preparer’s control.
 Although you can split your refund among up to three different bank accounts, a return preparer isn’t authorized to have your refund deposited into an account under his or her control, even if you owe the preparer a fee for preparing your tax return.

 As explained on Form 8888, Allocation of Refund (Including Savings Bond Purchases), the bank account must be in your name.
 Don’t request a deposit of your refund to an account that isn’t in your name.

 Always get a complete copy of your return and keep it for your records.
 You must verify your tax return includes the return preparer’s name, signature, and Preparer Tax Identification Number (PTIN).
 Paid return preparers must have a PTIN issued by the IRS.
 They must enter that number, along with their name and signature, on every tax return they prepare in exchange for payment and must give you a copy of the tax return.

 Get your tax record and monitor for any activity on your account.

 If you’re a victim of tax return preparer fraud or misconduct